Printer-friendly web page: Mike on the Economy

 Mike on the Economy

-Raising the debt ceiling to address bills that were already incurred by the federal government has been a regular challenge for Congress.
-Sequestration continues to impact programs and departments throughout government.
-I remain committed to a balanced approach that will put us on the path to pay down the deficit and stabilize the economy, without placing the largest burden on our most vulnerable citizens.
+Raising the debt ceiling to address bills that were already incurred by the federal government has been a regular challenge for Congress and sequestration impacted programs and departments throughout government.
+I have always supported a balanced approach that will put us on the path to pay down the deficit and stabilize the economy, without placing the largest burden on our most vulnerable citizens.

 I am committed to supporting efforts that create jobs.
 The federal government must do everything it can to create and save jobs by preserving vital services performed by state and local governments, supporting those who are struggling in today's economy or who are unemployed, and investing in our nation's infrastructure.